Built in 1965 by Swiss architect Hans Demarmels

 We are actually glad the two never met as Hans Demarmels was able to develop his very own, individual style.
 He is undoubtedly one of the masters who defined mid-century modern architecture.

-Hans Demarmels was not only an architect; he was also a master builder.
+Hans Demarmels was not only an architect (though he never studies architecture, like Le Corbusier or Frank Lloyd Wright by the way), he was also a master builder.
 He learned the masonry and carpentry trades while training as a draftsman.
 Of course, it helped that his father was a building contractor.
 At the age of 18, he took part in an architectural competition for a new sports stadium in Zurich/Switzerland.

 A few years later, instead of following Le Corbusier to India, as he had intended, he took his Vespa and traveled through Spain, Italy and Greece.
 That same year (he was only twenty-two), he went to live in Lebanon.